Oncology Pipeline

 Dostarlimab | Anti–PD-1 antibody

-AZUR-2: perioperative dostarlimab monotherapy in untreated T4N0 or stage III dMMR/MSI-H resectable colon cancer
+AZUR-2: dostarlimab perioperative monotherapy in patients with untreated T4N0 or stage III dMMR/MSI-H resectable colon cancer

 Footnotes